Orientation-dependent electric transport and band filling in hole co-doped epitaxial diamond films: Results

 \subsection{Ionic-gate operation}

 Gate-dependent electric transport measurements were performed at the optimal operation temperature \mbox{$T\simeq 240$~K}, slightly above the glass transition temperature of the PES, to minimize the chance of activating electrochemical reactions at the H-terminated surface.
 The sheet resistance $R\ped{s}$ of the samples was measured by applying a small DC current $I\ped{DS}\sim 1\mu$A between the drain and source contacts and measuring the longitudinal voltage drop $V\ped{xx}$ across the voltage contacts.
 Common mode offsets such as thermoelectric voltages and (small) contributions from the gate current were removed by measuring $R\ped{s}$ with both signs of $I\ped{DS}$ and taking the average \cite{DagheroPRL2012}.
 The sheet conductance was determined as $\sigma\ped{2D}=1/R\ped{s}$.
-Gate voltages $V\ped{G}$ between $-1$~V and $-6$~V were applied between the gate and source contacts while simultaneously measuring the gate current $I\ped{G}$ and the voltage drop $V\ped{ref}$ between the reference electrode and the source. $I\ped{DS}$, $V\ped{G}$ and $I\ped{G}$ were applied and measured with the two independent channels of an Agilent B2912 source-measure unit. $V\ped{xx}$ and $V\ped{ref}$ were measured with an Agilent 34420 nanovoltmeter and a Keithley 2182 nanovoltmeter respectively.
+Gate voltages $V\ped{G}$ between $-1$~V and $-6$~V were applied between the gate and source contacts while simultaneously measuring the gate current $I\ped{G}$ and the voltage drop $V\ped{ref}$ between the reference electrode and the source. $I\ped{DS}$, $V\ped{G}$ and $I\ped{G}$ were applied and measured with the two independent channels of an Agilent B2912 source-measure unit. $V\ped{xx}$ and $V\ped{ref}$ were measured with an Agilent 34420 nanovoltmeter and a Keithley 2182 nanovoltmeter respectively. {The values of applied $V\ped{G}$ were limited to $-6$~V due to the finite electrochemical stability window of the electrolyte, as detected by a large increase in $I\ped{G}$ whenever negative values of $V\ped{G}$ in excess of $-6$~V were applied across the electrolyte.}

 Each gate-dependent measurement was performed according to the procedure detailed in Refs.~\onlinecite{DagheroPRL2012, TortelloApsusc2013, PiattiJSNM2016, PiattiPRM2019, PiattiEPJ2019}.
 Briefly, the selected value of $V\ped{G}$ was applied and removed in a step-like fashion, and the resulting transients on $\sigma\ped{2D}$, $I\ped{G}$ and $V\ped{ref}$ were acquired.
 After each step-like application/removal, the ion dynamics were allowed to settle for at least $\sim10$ min.
 Each $V\ped{G}$ value was applied and removed multiple times to ensure the reproducibility of the measurements.
 Double-step chroconoulometry (DSCC), a well-established electrochemical technique \cite{ScholtzBook} that allows to determine the amount of charge stored in the EDL during the charging/discharging of an EDLT \cite{DagheroPRL2012, TortelloApsusc2013, PiattiJSNM2016, PiattiPRM2019, PiattiEPJ2019}, was employed to determine the gate-induced hole density $\Delta n\ped{2D}$ at the diamond surface from the $I\ped{G}$ transients.
 The gate-induced voltage drop across the electrolyte/diamond interface was directly monitored as $\Delta V\ped{ref} = V\ped{ref}(V\ped{G}) - V\ped{ref}(0)$: This removes parasitic voltage drops across the gate/electrolyte interface, and is mandatory for a reliable estimation of the gate capacitance \cite{ZhangNanoLett2019}.